 The Green Plaque, similar to the English Heritage Blue Plaques, is of a simple design.
 A dark green background with white lettering and a white border.
-Made of aluminium, the plaque will act as a lasting memorial and tribute to the man who, not only created the Roof Gardens in Kensington.
-But, was also a multiple Gold Medal winner at the Chelsea Flower Show; the designer and builder of elaborate roof gardens on the 11th floor roof of the Rockefeller Center in New York.
-As well as hundreds of beautiful gardens both here in the United Kingdom and across the pond in America.
+Made of aluminium, the plaque will act as a lasting memorial and tribute to the man who not only created the Roof Gardens in Kensington.
+He was a multiple Gold Medal winner at the Chelsea Flower Show and the designer and builder of elaborate roof gardens on the 11th floor roof of the Rockefeller Center in New York.
+As well as hundreds of beautiful gardens both here in the United Kingdom and in the United States of America.

-Above all, Ralph Hancock was a loving husband to Muriel.
+Above all else, Ralph Hancock was a loving husband to Muriel.
 A devoted father to Bramley, Denys and Sheila and a true gardening genius who lived his tempestuous life to the full.

 During the dedication ceremony, which included talks from David Lewis and Hancock grandchildren, Simon Dure-Smith and Angela Buck, a message from Sir Richard Branson, in which he paid tribute to Ralph and his creation was read to those gathered: “Ralph Hancock was a true visionary.
 I’m sure his family will agree that he probably had no idea back in 1936 that he was about to create such an iconic garden and I’m sure if he was here today he’d be very proud to see it still standing strong and looking so beautiful.”